 Purists would argue that wearing the parts of a dark suit like a navy or a charcoal as suit separates is a sartorial crime.
 We give these dudes the Heisman stiff arm and keep on stepping because A) they tend to be little scrawny dudes who we can push around and B) they’re talking nonsense.
 For one, who couldn’t use an extra pair of neutral slacks in gray or blue?
 Second, splitting up a dark suit is fine, you just have to know how.

-Once you’ve rounded up the candidates, finding ways to recombine your suit jackets and pants is both an art and a science.
-The art part depends on your personal style and creativity (though, we will happily give you our opinion in the comments section below if you’re putting together a separates combo).
-And now for the science (because you know we like to drop science).
-There is one principle that can guide you as you combine separate pieces: Mix up solids and patterns.
+Once you’ve rounded up the candidates, finding blazer and dress pants combinations is both an art and a science.
+The art part depends on your personal style and creativity, but here’s the science..
+There’s one principle that can guide you to find the best suit separates combinations: Mix up solids and patterns.
 Here’s why.

 While combining solids and solids (i.e. your navy suit pants with a light gray suit) is not in violation of any fashion rules, it lands somewhere between sleepy and snoozer on the scale of sartorial interest.
 The other end of the spectrum, wearing two patterns (i.e. a check jacket and windowpane suit pants), can make for a pretty loud look.

 Here’s a guide on how to combine your suits for the best suit separates:

 Pictured here: Forest Green Flannel Blazer and Ash Gray Flannel Dress Pants.